 From managing inventory to optimizing the website itself, there are several components that ecommerce marketplace owners need to keep a constant check on.
-Even if one of them does not work properly, even for a short period, the whole system can fall apart – resulting into annoyed customers & loss of a lot of business.
+Even if one of them does not work properly, even for a short period, the whole system can fall apart – resulting in annoyed customers & loss of business.

 By understanding how each and every component of a multivendor store works, aspiring entrepreneurs looking to launch an ecommerce marketplace can easily ensure that all their customers see is the magic happening on the website.

-This guide covers each and every aspect of a multivendor store allowing anyone to organize their own marketplace.
-Before we move ahead, let us quickly look at various benefits with multivendor store for the business owner, sellers, and consumers.
+This guide covers each and every aspect of a multivendor website allowing anyone to organize their own marketplace.
+Before we move ahead, let us quickly look at various benefits of the multivendor store for the business owner, sellers, and consumers.

 Sellers don’t have to go through the stress of opening a new store themselves and worry about generating traffic for the website.
 Small sellers prefer multivendor stores where it is easy to sell their products rather than having their own online single vendor store, as they can take advantage of existing site traffic to get better visibility.

 Rather than depending upon sellers to upload pictures, specifications and descriptions of the product, it is always a better choice to have a catalog maintained by yourself, in order to keep things tidy.
-This ensures that the information available on your website is high quality, which implicitly makes your website consumer friendly.
+Hence a multivendor marketplace software with a catalog feature ensures that the information available on your website is high quality, which implicitly makes your website consumer friendly.

 Managing orders in the right manner is the key to keep your store organized.
-Usually store owners keep track of all the order placed on the website, however, they can also let sellers acknowledge and process the order under the stipulated time so that there are no delays.
+Usually, store owners keep track of all the orders placed on the website, however, they can also let sellers acknowledge and process the order under the stipulated time so that there are no delays.

 When it comes to drop shipping, usually the website owner takes the responsibility of handling the logistics.
 However, there can be cases where the sellers themselves ship the product directly to the consumers.
 Even in that case, store owners must keep a track of the progress & also keep customers in the loop.
 Another thing to keep in mind is not putting the shipping cost on to the customer.
 Free shipping is what makes most of the consumers prefer one online store over another.